-The companies I have worked before had either no bonus system or it sucked.
+The companies I have worked with before had either no bonus system or it sucked.
 It created an ill environment of envy and harmed the company culture.
 The main problem was that they were designed after the traditional “if … then” reward systems.
 But since Daniel Pinks great book “Drive”, we know that these rewards don’t work, or can even have the opposite effect we want. (watch this video if you don’t know what I am talking about).

 So, what shall we do?
 Giving no bonus?
-Basically I think that is fine and I felt always motivated even without seeing the bonus on the horizon.
+Basically, I think that is fine and I felt always motivated even without seeing the bonus on the horizon.
 On the other hand, it’s a nice thing to receive a reward as a form of recognition for the effort made.
 And I think when the company is making great profits, it should be shared with the employees who are mainly responsible for the success.

 Traditional bonus systems are designed top-down.
 The manager decides who get how much.
 But this requires that the manager has a complete picture of each employees effort at any time.
 That is impossible.